ArturBarreto/HapticsAnalysisSuite/README.md

-# 🧰 Haptics Analysis Suite (WinForms, .NET 8)
+# 🧰 Haptics Analysis Suite

 A Windows desktop application to **load haptic acquisition data**, **plot it**, and **compute key haptic characteristics** (Fa, Fra, Frr, ΔF, Tm).
 This project was developed as a **technical assignment for Methode Electronics**, fulfilling Task 1 requirements (data loading, plotting, secondary plots, and metrics) and presented with a clean, user-friendly UI.

 ---